jcoc611/vsconnect/README.md

 ## Features
  - **HTTP and DNS:** Make REST calls, query for DNS records, and more!
+ - **WebSockets:** Connect to websocket endpoints and exchange frames!
  - **Scripting:** Use JavaScript to compute values for your requests, even based on previous ones!
  - **Synergy:** Well integrated with the things you love about VS Code, like text editing, themes and customizations!